roadtocode4u/spaceship/docs/interview/06-ExpressJS/03-hard/03-hard.md

 - At a time only one resource would be creadted ,updated, deleted.
 - At a time one or more than one resources would be get.

 2. In RESTful API design, it is recommended to use plural nouns for resource endpoints.
-For example, you would have endpoints like `/students` and `/products` instead of using verbs like `getStudent`, `fetchStudent` etc. This approach promotes simplicity, consistency, and intuitiveness in the API structure
+For example, you would have endpoints like `/students` and `/products` instead of using verbs like `getStudent`, `fetchStudent` etc.

 3. API should be `Idempotent` except POST method , the term `idempotent` refers to a property of certain HTTP methods.
 An HTTP method is considered idempotent if making multiple identical requests has the same effect as making a single request.
 In other words, whether you send the request once or multiple times, the result should be the same.